Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Experimental Setup

 We use a model with a frame encoder that is closely related to the one used by \citet{cho2013classifying}, as it has two hidden layers of $[1024, 512]$ units.
 Two extra layers of $[1024, 69]$ units are used by the reconstruction decoder with tied weights with the encoder.
 The LSTM encoder, has 3 hidden layers of $[512,512,256]$ LSTM memory cells.
-As the output of a single bi-directional recurrent layer can contain, at each timestep information for the whole sequence, we use bi-directionality only in the first LSTM layer of the sequence encoder.
+As the output of a single bi-directional recurrent layer can contain, at each timestep, information for the whole sequence, we use bi-directionality only in the first LSTM layer of the sequence encoder.
 This means that the second layer of the LSTM encoder has an input of size $2*512$ containing past and future information.
 The $\textbf{c}$ layer, outputting the summary vector is of size $1024$, and the $\textbf{h}^c$ layer is of size $512$.
-A softmax layer is placed on top of $\textbf{h}^c$ to output probabilities.
-Each layer of the LSTM decoder has a number of units equal to size of the output of its corresponding layer in the encoder.
+A softmax layer is placed on top of $\textbf{h}^c$ to output action probabilities.
+Each layer of the LSTM decoder has a number of units equal to the size of the output of its corresponding layer in the encoder.
 This leads to $[256, 512, 1024]$ memory cells.
 All non-linear activations used in the network consist of the $\mathrm{tanh}()$ function except for the input, output and forget gates of the memory cells that use sigmoid activations.
 All reconstructive output layers have linear activations.
-For feed-forward layers' initializations, their weight are drawn uniformly from $[-\sqrt{1/fanin}, \sqrt{1/fanin}]$, while we use orthonormal initialization for recurrent weight matrices.
+For feed-forward layers' initializations, their weights are drawn uniformly from $[-\sqrt{1/fanin}, \sqrt{1/fanin}]$, while we use orthonormal initialization for recurrent weight matrices.
 All biases are initialized at 0, except for LSTM forget gates which are initialized to 1, as proposed by \citet{gers2000learning} and \citet{jozefowicz2015empirical}.
-The learning rate is initialized to 0.04, and is halved when the validation accuracy is not improved in three consecutive epochs, until it reaches below 0.0001.
-We use early stopping with a tolerance of 25 epochs.
-We use a 0.9 momentum value.